Running partners

 Final Thoughts

 Exercising and happiness go hand in hand!
-If you’re not feeling so great, getting up and moving your body will help improve your mood.
+Getting up and moving your body will help improve your mood if you’re not feeling great.
 And if you’re already happy, exercise will help you maintain that good feeling.